pinax/pinax-project-static/README.md

 In addition to what is provided by the [zero project](https://github.com/pinax/pinax-projects/blob/master/README.md#pinax-project-zero).
 This purpose of this starter project is to provide a robust mocking and design tool.

+Pinax is an open-source platform built on the Django Web Framework.
+It is an ecosystem of reusable Django apps, themes, and starter project templates.
+This collection can be found at http://pinaxproject.com.

+In order to foster a kind, inclusive, and harassment-free community, the Pinax Project has a code of conduct, which can be found here  http://pinaxproject.com/pinax/code_of_conduct/.

+The Pinax documentation is available at http://pinaxproject.com/pinax/.

+For updates and news regarding the Pinax Project, please follow us on Twitter at [@pinaxproject](https://twitter.com/pinaxproject) and check out our blog http://blog.pinaxproject.com.

 The source code for this project template has moved to the [static branch](https://github.com/pinax/pinax-projects/tree/static) of [pinax-projects](https://github.com/pinax/pinax-projects/).

 ##### Prerequisites